epfl-dlab/WCNPruning/README.md

 ## Files description:

+Check the comments in the source code to

 **Graph.java**

 It defines the category network nodes: articles and categories.
 Both have the concept of virtual ID to compress the lookup table (remove gaps).